I’m going to take you to a real dark place right. Prepare yourself.

 While the chicken bakes, crack on with your sauce.

-Add 150ml of Hot Sauce (I use Franks) into a saucepan with a big tablespoon of apple cider vinegar, a little shake of Worcestershire Sauce, half a teaspoon of garlic granules and a little salt.
+Add 150ml of Hot Sauce (I use Franks) into a saucepan with a big tablespoon of apple cider vinegar, a little shake of Worcestershire Sauce, half a teaspoon of garlic powder and a little salt.

 Put the pan on a high heat until it begins bubbling and then drop it to a low simmer.